Charlie Day: Career

-While still in college, Day was active in the training programs at the Williamstown Theatre Festival every summer from 1997, where he was a contemporary of actors such as Jimmi Simpson, David Hornsby, Kathryn Hahn, Justin Long and Sterling K. Brown.
-Day went on to play the lead role in Dead End, at the Huntington Theatre in Boston.
+While still in college, Day was active in the training programs at the Williamstown Theatre Festival every summer from 1997, where he was a contemporary of actors such as Jimmi Simpson, David Hornsby, Kathryn Hahn, Justin Long, and Sterling K. Brown.
+Day went on to play the lead role in the stage play Dead End at the Huntington Theatre in Boston.

-After graduating, Day worked on small television roles, advertisements, and voiceovers for the Independent Film Channel, and supplemented his income by waiting tables and answering phones for a telethon.
-In the early 2000s, he had guest and recurring appearances on television shows such as Law & Order, Third Watch, Reno 911! and the short-lived sitcom Luis.
+After graduating, Day worked on small television roles, advertisements, and voiceovers for the Independent Film Channel (IFC), and supplemented his income by waiting tables and answering phones for a telethon.
+In the early 2000s, he had guest and recurring appearances on television shows such as Law & Order, Third Watch, Reno 911!, and the short-lived sitcom, Luis.